-This base unit and sensor package comes with all the sensors and gear you need to get started building your multi gauge system, along with the control box they all connect back to.
-You have boost, EGT, oil & water temp, IAT, fuel & oil pressure sensors all included, the unit also accepts RPM, Speed, Dual Volts and Wideband inputs to make an all in one multi gauge system for your car.
-On the specifications tab we have listed which sensors are included, breakdown of the supported inputs, cable lengths etc. If you have any questions about the kit after reading this page, feel free to contact us anytime.
+This base pack comes with the control unit and a range of sensors to get started building your multi gauge system, the only things not included are the OBDii cable if you wish to use an OBD2 installation method, the Transmission Temp sensor if you wish to replace the IAT sensor for Transmission temp, or a wideband controller.
+We sell all of these separately if customers wish to use OBDii, Transmission Temp or also have an Air Fuel readout from a wideband controller.
+What these base packs do come with is Boost, EGT, Oil & Water temp, IAT, Fuel & Oil pressure sensors all included, the units also come equipped to accept inputs of RPM, Speed, 2nd Volts and Wideband input to make an all in one multi gauge system for your street car, off road 4x4, or towing vehicle.
+Again on the specifications tab we have listed which sensors are included, a breakdown of the supported inputs & cable lengths.
+If you have any questions about the kit after reading this page, feel free to contact us anytime.

 Analog to Digital Interface Control Box

 The heart of this system is the control box that all the sensors connect to.
 This box is a proper analog to digital control box, the analog sensors feed into it which it then converts to a digital signal.
 This digital signal is sent back to the gauge in serial format.
 This has a number of advantages over a straight analog pass-through system, one being that sensor data sent from the control box to the gauge will not be susceptible to voltage drop or interference.
 Another is the cable that has to run from the control box isn’t made up of 10 or more wires, it’s a much smaller cable making it easier to pass though tight spaces.